epam/modular-sdk/parent_scopes.md

 Basically, the relationship between Parents and Tenants is N:M. One Tenant can be linked to multiple Parents of different types and one Parent can be linked to multiple Tenants.
 In general, such behaviour can be achieved by adding a third table to store all the connections between entities, but in our case we achive this relationship without the third table.
 The solution is not that common so the explanation follows.

 Imagine that we have **one** parent which represents some logic.
-From business prospective we should be able to handle such situations:
+From business perspective we should be able to handle such situations:

 - a situation when we want to link that parent to **ONE** tenant.
 The logic that is represented by the parent is specific for that tenant;
 - a situation when we want to link that parent to **ALL** the available tenants of a specific cloud (can be some system logic for that cloud);